protomatter/modular-scripts/README.md

-﻿# Modular Javacript and Stylesheets in C#
+﻿# Modular Javacript and Stylesheets in C# #

 A simple approach to modular Javascript registration in C#.
 This Solution demonstrates a straight forward method for loading Javascript files and stylesheets from multiple C# projects at runtime.

-This method involves embedding the required assets in dll files, using a singleton 'AppAssetStore' class to store a list of these assets at startup, a VirtualPathProvider to give us access to the embedded assets, and a couple of HtmlHelpers to simplify rendering of these assets to a web page.
+This method involves embedding the required assets in dll files, using a singleton 'AppAssetStore' class to store a list of these assets at startup, a [VirtualPathProvider](https://msdn.microsoft.com/en-us/library/system.web.hosting.virtualpathprovider(v=vs.110).aspx) to give us access to the embedded assets, and a couple of HtmlHelpers to simplify rendering of these assets to a web page.

 ## Project Parts
 ### Infrastructure
-This project contains the AppAssetStore class and associated classes and helpers.
+This project contains the `AppAssetStore` class and associated helper classes.
 These classes allow the registration and rendering of required assets.
 Registration of an asset would typically take place at startup via [WebActivatorEx](https://www.nuget.org/packages/WebActivatorEx/) - this allows independent modules to self-register their assets, for example: